dmwm/CMSKubernetes/kubernetes/rucio/README.md

     cd CMSKubernetes/kubernetes/rucio
     ./upgrade_rucio_[production, testbed, etc].sh

+# Resizing a cluster

+You can add or subtract nodes with the following command

+    openstack coe cluster update [cluster_name] --os-project-name CMSRucio replace node_count=[new_count]

 # Get a client running and connect to your server

 There are lots of ways of doing this, but the easiest now is to use the CMS installed Rucio from CVMFS.